deadc0de6/dotdrop/docs/config-file.md

-# Config
+# Config file

 ## Location

-The config file used by dotdrop is [config.yaml](https://github.com/deadc0de6/dotdrop/blob/master/config.yaml).
+The default config file used by dotdrop is [config.yaml](https://github.com/deadc0de6/dotdrop/blob/master/config.yaml).

 Unless specified otherwise, dotdrop will look in the following places for its config file